"Decolonizing Technologies, Reprogramming Education"

 Thursday 16 May 2019

-The conference will begin at 4pm on Thursday, May 16th, with a welcome event for Indigenous participants and their guests at the UBC First Nations House of Learning.
-This event will be followed by a welcome and territory acknowledgement by Musqueam (xʷməθkʷəy̓əm) knowledge keepers and a plenary presentation in the Sty-Wet-Tan Great Hall at the University of British Columbia, Vancouver.
-For details, see the draft program.
+The conference will begin at 4pm on Thursday, May 16th, with a welcome event for Indigenous participants and their guests at the First Nations Longhouse at the University of British Columbia, Vancouver.
+This event will be followed by a welcome and territory acknowledgement by Musqueam (xʷməθkʷəy̓əm) knowledge keepers and a plenary presentation in the Sty-Wet-Tan Great Hall, also in the First Nations Longhouse.
+The welcome and plenary will start at 6pm.

 Friday 17 May 2019